-Environmental Destruction - One Of the Seven New Mortal Sins
+Environmental Destruction is One of the New Seven Mortal Sins

-In the 21st Century, the Catholic Church has added additional recognized Mortal Sins to match the lifestyle of the global economy.
+In the 21st century, the Catholic Church has added additional official mortal or deadly sins to match the lifestyle of the global economy.

-The number 7 is a magic number in many societies, including Western Society.
+The number seven is a magic number in many societies, including Western Society.
 This magic translates into a mystical representation of good and evil in sets of seven.

-The Seven Mortal Sins that have been recognized by the Catholic Church up to the 21st century are those of Pride, Envy, Gluttony, Greed, Lust, Wrath, and Sloth.
+The Seven Deadly Sins that have been recognized by the Catholic Church up to the 21st century include Pride, Envy, Gluttony, Greed, Lust, Wrath, and Sloth.